LutherNavigator/manual/markdown/dev/deployment.md

 ## The Project

-The project is called `luther-navigator`, and can be accessed at [luther-navigator.herokuapp.com](https://luther-navigator.herokuapp.com/), although users will end up using the custom URL [luthernavigator.com](https://www.luthernavigator.com/).
+The project is called `luther-navigator` and can be accessed at [luther-navigator.herokuapp.com](https://luther-navigator.herokuapp.com/), although users will end up using the custom URL [luthernavigator.com](https://www.luthernavigator.com/).

 ### Dynos

 We are using the $7.00 dyno tier, meaning that the website is kept up even when web traffic is minimal and SSL is managed automatically.
-We do not expect this to need to change in the forseeable future.
+We do not expect this to need to change in the foreseeable future.

 ### Addons